tbensky/selenium-peoplesoft/README.md

 # Navigating

 Once in, you likely need to navigate to your data entry area.
 For me, this involves a few clicks through my main univeristy portal (portal=word from the 90s).
 First, I needed to click on a link with the HTML id of `tabLink_u21l1s5`.
-Thus, a line like
+Thus, a line like this:

 ```python
 click_on_by_id("tabLink_u21l1s5")
 ```

-by this was unreliable.
-In otherwords, sometimes Selenium would just sit, apparently unable to find the link with this id.
+I found this to be unreliable at least in dealing with PS.
+In other words, sometimes Selenium would just sit, apparently unable to find the link with this id.
 You may run into trouble like this, likely because elements are in differenet iframes.
+(I never quite understood how Selenium handles iframes.
+I think it isolates HTML entities into each, meaning you can't directly "see" elements in a iframe unless you explicitly change into it.)

 Here is `click_on_by_id()`:

 ```python
 def click_on_by_id(elem_id):